 Distance to Uranus

-At its closest point to Earth, Uranus is still twice as far away from us as its next-door neighbor, Saturn.
-At opposition, Uranus will be just shy of 19 astronomical units AU away from Earth and 20 AU from the sun.
+In fact, at its closest point to Earth, Uranus is still twice as far away from us as its next-door neighbor, Saturn.
+At opposition, Uranus will be just shy of 19 astronomical units away from Earth and about 20 AU from the sun.
 (One astronomical unit equals the average distance of Earth from the sun).
-Visit Heavens-Above to find out the present distance of Uranus and the other solar system planets.

 Other Uranus observing opportunities

 While opposition is mathematically the best time to view Uranus due to its nearness and brightness, another great opportunity is when the dim planet is near a brighter, closer planet, or near the moon.
-For example, when Venus or Mars passes close to distant Uranus as seen from our point of view, we get an easy guidepost to point us to the gas giant.
-The moon will be near Uranus on November 15 and 16, 2024, with the planet Jupiter nearby.
-And later, the moon will visit Uranus again on December 13, 2024.
+For example, when a bright planet passes close to distant Uranus as seen from our point of view, we get an easy guidepost to point us to the gas giant.
+In fact, Mars will pass 0.1 degrees south of Uranus on July 4, 2026.

-Bottom line: Uranus reaches opposition on November 16-17, 2024.
-At this time, it’s brightest for the year and visible to the eye under optimum observing conditions.
+Bottom line: Uranus reaches opposition on November 25, 2026.
+So, at this time, it’s brightest for the year and visible to the eye under optimum observing conditions.
 Here’s how to see it.

 Read more: Seasons of Uranus, a sideways world with strange seasons